General Information

 Governance

 The Root Creek Water District (“the District”) is a local public agency and is classified as a California water district.
 The District is not governed by any other agency, i.e. a county or city.
 The District is governed by a seven member board of directors.
-An election will be held November 5, 2024 to fill three seats on the board of directors.
-The application period to submit a declaration of candidacy begins July 15, 2024 and concludes at 3:00 p.m.
-PST on August 9, 2024.
-Please click here to obtain a 2024 Election Candidate Packet.
+Elections are held in even number years.

 The Root Creek Water District Groundwater Management Agency (RCWDGSA) was established in 2016, in compliance with the Sustainable Groundwater Management Act.
 The goal of the RCWDGSA is to maintain sustainable groundwater levels in the District boundary and to coordinate with adjacent groundwater agencies for the overall benefit of the Madera Subbasin.